data-bootcamp-v4/lessons/3_first_project/week3-project-brief.md

     - The URL of the **slides for your project presentation**.
 - Presentation: When presenting your work, there are many important factors to consider, such as the content of your presentation and the way you deliver it.
     - Remember to allow time to rehearse the presentation beforehand.
-    - See “Presentation” section below for guidelines.
+    - See the “Presentation” section below for guidelines.
 - Paste your own repository’s link in the Student Portal Project Activity.
     - Note: Each student should have their own repository to submit.
 - Links to the data you are using (sources) and your Kanban board (Trello) in the README.

 ## Rubric

 In order to assess your project and ensure all requirements are met, a **rubric** will be used.
 This rubric is used to **evaluate your project** by your teaching staff but also to **communicate** what constitutes incomplete, acceptable and excellent performance across each of the learning outcomes for the project.
-Take some time to review the rubric that is in Student Portal and ask your teacher any questions about it if necessary.
+Take some time to review the rubric that is in the Student Portal and ask your teacher any questions about it if necessary.

 ## The Presentation